Quick reference

 Complementary Tools — different problems, same ecosystem

-| jCodeMunch + jDocMunch | RTK | Context Mode | OpenViking | ClawMem | mem0 | LanceDB | QMD | Obsidian | |
+| jCodeMunch + jDocMunch | RTK | lean-ctx | Context Mode | OpenViking | ClawMem | mem0 | LanceDB | QMD | Obsidian | chonkify | Aegis | Caliber | Citadel | codesight | repowise | ||

-| Token reduction on code exploration | ✓ ~95 % | ~ N/A (different problem) | ~ BM25 text search over intercepted output; no structured code retrieval | ✗ Agent memory system; no code exploration tools | ✗ Agent memory system; not designed for code exploration | ✗ Memory & personalization layer; no code navigation | ✗ Vector database infrastructure; no code-specific tooling | ✗ Doc/notes search only; no code navigation or symbol extraction | ✗ Note-taking app; no code navigation or symbol extraction |
+| Token reduction on code exploration | ✓ ~95 % | ~ N/A (different problem) | ~ Entropy filtering, signature mode, and aggressive AST stripping reduce read tokens; no symbol index — code exploration still requires file reads | ~ BM25 text search over intercepted output; no structured code retrieval | ✗ Agent memory system; no code exploration tools | ✗ Agent memory system; not designed for code exploration | ✗ Memory & personalization layer; no code navigation | ✗ Vector database infrastructure; no code-specific tooling | ✗ Doc/notes search only; no code navigation or symbol extraction | ✗ Note-taking app; no code navigation or symbol extraction | ✗ Document compression library; no code exploration tools | ✗ Architecture governance layer; no code exploration or symbol extraction | ✗ Config management layer; no code exploration or symbol extraction | ✗ Orchestration harness; no code exploration or symbol extraction | ~ Architecture-level scan (routes, schemas, middleware chains, import graphs) — not symbol-level retrieval; no token benchmarks published | ~ LLM-generated wiki articles answer high-level questions without file reads; no on-demand symbol retrieval or published token benchmarks | |

-| Token reduction on terminal output | ~ Not the focus | ✓ ~89 % avg | ✓ ~98% on shell/log/web output (their primary feature) | ✗ Not the focus | ✗ Not the focus; reduces session bloat via decay & dedup | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus |
+| Token reduction on terminal output | ~ Not the focus | ✓ ~89 % avg | ✓ 60–95% via shell hook (90+ patterns, 34 command categories) | ✓ ~98% on shell/log/web output (their primary feature) | ✗ Not the focus | ✗ Not the focus; reduces session bloat via decay & dedup | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus | ✗ Not the focus |

-| Agent memory / cross-session continuity | ✗ Not the focus | ✗ | ~ Session state snapshot via PreCompact hook | ✓ L0/L1/L2 tiered memory; skill library; auto session compression | ✓ Hybrid search vault; typed decay; causal links; cross-session handoffs | ✓ Multi-level adaptive memory (user / session / agent state) | ✗ Storage primitive; no memory semantics | ✗ Knowledge base retrieval, not session memory | ~ Vault functions as persistent knowledge store; no agent memory API |
+| Agent memory / cross-session continuity | ✗ Not the focus | ✗ | ~ ctx_session + ctx_knowledge provide cross-session task/decision persistence (CCP protocol) | ~ Session state snapshot via PreCompact hook | ✓ L0/L1/L2 tiered memory; skill library; auto session compression | ✓ Hybrid search vault; typed decay; causal links; cross-session handoffs | ✓ Multi-level adaptive memory (user / session / agent state) | ✗ Storage primitive; no memory semantics | ✗ Knowledge base retrieval, not session memory | ~ Vault functions as persistent knowledge store; no agent memory API | ✗ Not the focus | ~ Observation layer learns from agent edits and PR merges over time; not traditional session memory | ✓ Session learning hooks capture corrections, gotchas, and patterns into CALIBER_LEARNINGS.md |

-| Requires pre-indexing | ✓ One-time, incremental | ✓ None needed | ~ No upfront step; auto-indexes tool output on flow-through via hooks | ~ LLM-driven; organized on first ingest, updated as agent works | ~ No upfront step; memory captured automatically via hooks | ~ No upfront step; memories accumulate as the agent interacts | ~ Vectors must be pre-computed externally and loaded | ~ One-time embed step; re-run after adding new docs | ✗ No indexing API; files are created and read via the GUI or filesystem |
+| Requires pre-indexing | ✓ One-time, incremental | ✓ None needed | ✓ None needed; compression is stateless per-call; session knowledge accumulates automatically | ~ No upfront step; auto-indexes tool output on flow-through via hooks | ~ LLM-driven; organized on first ingest, updated as agent works | ~ No upfront step; memory captured automatically via hooks | ~ No upfront step; memories accumulate as the agent interacts | ~ Vectors must be pre-computed externally and loaded | ~ One-time embed step; re-run after adding new docs | ✗ No indexing API; files are created and read via the GUI or filesystem | ~ Embedding pass required per compression call; local model ~419 MB or cloud API | ~ Knowledge base must be manually populated via aegis_import_doc; no auto-scan |

-| Works with AI agents (MCP) | ✓ Native MCP server | ~ Hook-based, not MCP | ✓ Native MCP server + PreToolUse/PostToolUse/PreCompact/SessionStart hooks | ~ Python SDK + agent framework; MCP integration not documented | ✓ 28 MCP tools + Claude Code hooks + native OpenClaw plugin | ~ Python + TypeScript SDK; LangGraph & CrewAI integrations; no native MCP server | ~ REST API + Python/TS/Rust SDKs; LangChain & LlamaIndex integrations; no native MCP server | ✓ Native MCP server (query, get, multi_get, status) | ~ Community MCP plugins available; no official MCP server from Obsidian |
+✓ Native MCP server + PreToolUse/PostToolUse/PreCompact/SessionStart hooks | ~ Python SDK + agent framework; MCP integration not documented | ✓ 28 MCP tools + Claude Code hooks + native OpenClaw plugin | ~ Python + TypeScript SDK; LangGraph & CrewAI integrations; no native MCP server | ~ REST API + Python/TS/Rust SDKs; LangChain & LlamaIndex integrations; no native MCP server | ✓ Native MCP server (query, get, multi_get, status) | ~ Community MCP plugins available; no official MCP server from Obsidian | ✗ No MCP server; standalone library and CLI only | ✓ Native MCP server; dual-surface (agent read-only + admin approval-gated) | ~ CLI tool, not an MCP server; auto-discovers and configures MCP servers for your project | ~ Claude Code plugin, not an MCP server; orchestrates agents and hooks within Claude Code | ✓ Native MCP server; zero-install via npx codesight |

-| Runs fully offline / local | ✓ Local index, no backend | ✓ | ✓ Local SQLite index; no network calls | ✗ Requires external LLM provider; network required | ~ Fully local but requires 4–11 GB VRAM; WSL2 on Windows | ✗ Self-hosted requires vector DB + PostgreSQL + LLM API keys | ✓ Embedded library; no external services required | ~ Local GGUF models via node-llama-cpp; VRAM required for semantic reranking | ✓ Core app fully local; Sync is optional paid cloud add-on |
+| Runs fully offline / local | ✓ Local index, no backend | ✓ | ✓ Single Rust binary; zero dependencies; no network calls | ✓ Local SQLite index; no network calls | ✗ Requires external LLM provider; network required | ~ Fully local but requires 4–11 GB VRAM; WSL2 on Windows | ✗ Self-hosted requires vector DB + PostgreSQL + LLM API keys | ✓ Embedded library; no external services required | ~ Local GGUF models via node-llama-cpp; VRAM required for semantic reranking | ✓ Core app fully local; Sync is optional paid cloud add-on | ~ Local SentenceTransformers supported; requires ~419 MB model download + VRAM | ✓ Fully local SQLite; optional SLM (llama.cpp) runs locally; no external services | ~ Scoring is fully local; generation requires your LLM provider (Claude Code seat, Cursor seat, or API key) | ✓ Fully local Node.js plugin; no external services or API keys required beyond Claude Code itself | ✓ Fully local TypeScript; zero dependencies; no network calls at runtime | ~ Local SQLite + LanceDB; wiki generation requires an LLM API key (Anthropic, OpenAI, or local Ollama) | |

-| Commercial use permitted | ✓ Paid license available | ✓ MIT | ~ Internal & commercial use OK; SaaS/managed service prohibited (ELv2) | ✓ Apache 2.0 | ✓ MIT | ~ Apache 2.0 self-hosted (free); hosted platform = paid (pricing undisclosed) | ✓ Apache 2.0 (OSS free; cloud/enterprise paid) | ✓ MIT | ✓ Core app free including commercial; commercial license $50/user/yr (voluntary) |
+| Commercial use permitted | ✓ Paid license available | ✓ MIT | ✓ MIT | ~ Internal & commercial use OK; SaaS/managed service prohibited (ELv2) | ✓ Apache 2.0 | ✓ MIT | ~ Apache 2.0 self-hosted (free); hosted platform = paid (pricing undisclosed) | ✓ Apache 2.0 (OSS free; cloud/enterprise paid) | ✓ MIT | ✓ Core app free including commercial; commercial license $50/user/yr (voluntary) | ✗ Evaluation-only; commercial use requires paid license from author | ✓ ISC license — permissive, commercial use permitted | ✓ MIT | ✓ MIT | ✓ MIT | ~ AGPL-3.0 — commercial use permitted, but any hosted derivative must be open-sourced | |

-| License | Free non-commercial; paid commercial | MIT (free); $15/dev/mo cloud | Elastic License 2.0 (ELv2) | Apache 2.0 | MIT | Apache 2.0 (self-hosted free); hosted platform paid | Apache 2.0 (OSS free); cloud/enterprise paid | MIT | Proprietary freeware; Sync $4/mo; Publish $8/mo; Commercial license $50/user/yr (optional) |
+| License | Free non-commercial; paid commercial | MIT (free); $15/dev/mo cloud | MIT (free) | Elastic License 2.0 (ELv2) | Apache 2.0 | MIT | Apache 2.0 (self-hosted free); hosted platform paid | Apache 2.0 (OSS free); cloud/enterprise paid | MIT | Proprietary freeware; Sync $4/mo; Publish $8/mo; Commercial license $50/user/yr (optional) | Proprietary (evaluation-only); commercial license contact: th@chonkydb.com | ISC (open source, permissive) | MIT | MIT | MIT | AGPL-3.0 | |

-| Works alongside jCodeMunch | ✓ | ✓ Covers terminal output; jCodeMunch covers code reads | ✓ Covers session output bloat; jCodeMunch covers code reads | ✓ Agent memory layer; jCodeMunch is code navigation layer | ✓ Agent memory layer; jCodeMunch is code navigation layer | ✓ Agent memory layer; jCodeMunch is code navigation layer | ✓ Vector search infrastructure; jCodeMunch is structured code navigation | ✓ Doc/notes knowledge search; jCodeMunch + jDocMunch handle code and structured docs | ✓ Obsidian vault .md files are directly indexable by jDocMunch for agent retrieval |
+| Works alongside jCodeMunch | ✓ | ✓ Covers terminal output; jCodeMunch covers code reads | ✓ Compresses file reads + terminal output; jCodeMunch adds the semantic indexing lean-ctx lacks | ✓ Covers session output bloat; jCodeMunch covers code reads | ✓ Agent memory layer; jCodeMunch is code navigation layer | ✓ Agent memory layer; jCodeMunch is code navigation layer | ✓ Agent memory layer; jCodeMunch is code navigation layer | ✓ Vector search infrastructure; jCodeMunch is structured code navigation | ✓ Doc/notes knowledge search; jCodeMunch + jDocMunch handle code and structured docs | ✓ Obsidian vault .md files are directly indexable by jDocMunch for agent retrieval | ✓ PDF compression upstream of jDocMunch; fills jDocMunch's PDF gap | ✓ Architecture governance layer; jCodeMunch is live code structure layer — natural pairing | ✓ Caliber configures jCodeMunch as an MCP server; jCodeMunch is its recommended code exploration piece | ✓ Citadel orchestrates the workflow; jCodeMunch powers the code reads — /review and /refactor skills get dramatically cheaper | ✓ Architectural orientation layer; jCodeMunch provides the symbol-level retrieval codesight lacks — orient with codesight, then drill with jCodeMunch | ✓ Wiki Q&A and doc generation layer; jCodeMunch delivers precise live symbol retrieval alongside the static wiki |

 Raw file tools — Read, Grep, Glob, Bash